wasmCloud/capability-providers/blobstore-fs/README.md

 # blobstore-fs capability provider

-This capability provider implements the "wasmcloud:blobstore" capability for Unix file system.
+This capability provider implements the "wasmcloud:blobstore" capability for Unix and Windows file system.
 The provider will store files in the local host where the provider executes.

 Currently file upload (put_object) and download (get_object) are not chunked